awpbash/awpbash.github.io/src/content/blog/item1.md

 - Shoot into the centre as Onana doesn't seem to stay stationary.
 Looks like a free goal to me.
 Plus it sends Onana to the shops!

 ## Why you should trust me
-- I won a fifa 'tournament' once and got golden boot.
+- I won a fifa 'tournament' once and got a golden ball.
 ![win](/onana/trophy.jpg)